-Initial English composition placement is based on the SAT-Evidence-Based Reading exam score and may be adjusted after a conversation with an academic adviser.
+Initial English composition placement is based on past writing experiences by the student.
+While some students have SAT or ACT scores to assist in the placement process, many will not.
+The self-guided assessment in the chart below will be the primary tool for placement in most cases.
+Final placement may be adjusted after a conversation with an academic adviser.
 Most students will take ENGL 15.
-Students with strong writing preparation may choose an honors composition course.
-Students whose SAT-READ scores suggest gaps may need some extra support to be successful in ENGL 15.
+Students with strong writing preparation may choose an honors composition course (ENGL 15 or ENGL 137H/CAS 137H).
+Students whose experiences and previous course work suggest gaps may need some extra support to be successful in ENGL 15.

 Guide to Course Selection to help students choose the most appropriate English composition course